nikordaris/nikordaris.github.io/_posts/2020-07-23-graphql-design.md

     name
   }
   myCompanyOwner {
-    firstName
-    lastName
+    name
   }
 }
 ```

 This gives us the same information but is one better than the other?
 The answer is, it depends.

-1. Is the data for my query atomically bound to other data?
+These are some guides to help you with your decision

+1. Favor less root queries
-1. Is the other atomically bound data expensive to query?
+1. Leverage parent context data to reduce required query arguments
-1. Does my data frequently change?

-Each of these questions gets you to think about where a given data resource should get resolved.
-Lets dive deeper into some key query scenarios.
+1. Let business workflow entry points define your root queries
+1. Your GraphQL schema is not 1:1 to your Database Schema
+1. Measure performance and optimize your schema based on common queries.

 ## Leveraging Parent Resource Context